 Concisely describing The Pennsylvania Market is a bit tricky, so bear with us here.
 The reason for this is because this massive, 12,000 square foot building is home to three distinct areas over two floors- significantly larger than just about any single place in the Strip other than a few of the historical grocery stores.

-The main floor has actually be open for quite some time and has larger floor plans for each of the shops- including East End Brewery's second local tap room, The Olive Tap, Courtyard Winery, and more.
+The main floor has actually be open for quite some time and has larger floor plans for each of the shops- The Olive Tap and Courtyard Winery.
 If you've explored the Strip District between 2016 to 2018, you've probably seen these shops with the market's very distinct design.

 What is new for 2018 is the second floor and courtyard, and in this one we want to dive into those a bit deeper!

-The courtyard at The Pennsylvania Market is accessible both from the entrance on 19th Street (where East End Brewery and the stores are) as well as directly from 18th Street (where Primanti Brothers is).
+The courtyard at The Pennsylvania Market is accessible both from the entrance on 19th Street (where the stores are) as well as directly from 18th Street (where Primanti Brothers is).